 Mention Madeira, and many people can’t locate it on a map, or they think that Madeira is a sleepy backwater.
-Although life on this subtropical Portuguese island moves at a relaxed pace, Madeira offers plenty of things to do for visitors.
+Although life on this subtropical Portuguese island moves at a relaxed pace, the island offers plenty of things to do for visitors.
 Here are eight of the best things to do on Madeira.

 Tour a Wine Lodge